ClapeyronThermo/Clapeyron.jl/docs/src/tutorials/basics_model_construction.md

 ```

 As we can see, we have assembled butane from two methyl and methylene groups.
-As such, the parameters within SAFT-$\gamma$ Mie now pertain to the groups, rather than the species.
+As such, the parameters within SAFT‑$\gamma$ Mie now pertain to the groups, rather than the species.
 We also have a new field, `groups`, which provides all the details on the multiplicity of each group.

 !!! tip "Available Groups"